junglistkirss/Condor/Condor.Constants.Generator.Abstractions/readme.md

 # Condor.Constants.Generator.Abstractions

-Attibutes for ConstantGenerator

-**ConstantsAttribute** are placed on *Class* Or *Struct*

-**ConstantAttribute** are placed on *Field*

-Both attributres must defined a string parameter, that correspond to file name with extension *.mustache* see Condor.Generator.Utils documentation.
+**ConstantsAttribute** are placed on `Class` Or `Struct` This attribute must define a string parameter named template, that correspond to file name with extension  **.mustache* see Condor.Generator.Utils documentation for more informations, string argement named `template` should point to an additional template file (*[template].mustache*).

-The decorated class with **ConstantsAttribute** is generated using the follow arguments :

-OutputNamespace : same as decorated class
-ClassName : same as decorated class
-Map : an array containing all the constants fields found in decorated class

-Each item of that array is structured like :

-Member : details of member
-	Member.MemberName : Name of the field
-	Member.IsNullable : boolean inidcating if field type is nullable type Member.MemberType : type of this field
-	Member.Attributes : coolection of attribute info decorating the target field

-Partials : array of key defined by the **ConstantAttribute**
+**ConstantAttribute** are placed on `Field`
+This attribute is used to define a custom key on constant field, this key can be used to weave the output generation in the template